Subscribe: Subscribe to Tipnut.comEmail or Subscribe to Tipnut.com</a><a href=RSS Tipnut Subscribers

-They can’t work magic overnight though, and if you’ve neglected professional dental care for years like I did (phobic!), chances are your gums are suffering.
-They start to recede, your teeth are more sensitive and when your gums get bad enough, real dental problems develop that you can’t turn back.
+A dental team can’t work magic overnight and if you’ve neglected professional care for years like I did, chances are your gums are suffering.
+They start to recede, teeth develop sensitivity and when the situation gets bad enough, real problems develop that won’t be turned back.

-Here are a couple home treatments you can try if you’re struggling with gingivitis problems or trying to prevent them…
+Here are a couple home treatments to try when struggling with gingivitis problems or hoping to prevent them…

-• Mix 1/2 cup warm water with 1 TBS apple cider vinegar and use as a mouth rinse for about 1 minute.
-Spit out the water, don’t swallow.
+- Mix 1/2 cup warm water with 1 TBS apple cider vinegar and use as a rinse for about 1 minute.
+Spit out, don’t swallow.

 1 or 2 TBS salt